 Modules are delivered so that graduates develop competencies in areas including, but not limited to:

-- Traditional & Renewable Sources of Energy Generation
+- Traditional & Renewable Methods of Energy Generation

 - Energy Efficiency, Auditing & Analysis